The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 1.1.
 Evidence#

 You might have heard that first babies are more likely to be late.
-If you Google this question, you will find plenty of discussion.
+If you search the web with this question, you will find plenty of discussion.
 Some people claim it’s true, others say it’s a myth, and some people say it’s the other way around: first babies come early.

 In many of these discussions, people provide data to support their claims.
 I found many examples like these: